openstack-infra/nodepool/doc/source/configuration.rst

 **optional**

   ``config-drive`` (boolean)
     Whether config drive should be used for the cloud image.
-Default ``True``
+Defaults to unset which will use the cloud's default behavior.

   ``image-id`` (str)
     If this is provided, it is used to select the image from the cloud